IBM/devopsauto-functest-actions/README.md

-# IBM-RFT-GitHub-Action
+# devopsauto-functest-actions
-This is a gitHub Action workflow for RFT
+This is a gitHub Action workflow for IBM DevOps Automation Functional Tester